Bill Pay

 Amount

-The Amount field reflects the total owed on the bill.
-When you add or update line items, Topkey automatically recalculates the total to match the sum of those items.
+The Amount field shows the total value of the bill.
+When you add or update line items, this amount recalculates automatically to match the sum of all line items.
+You can also type a total directly in the Amount field if you are not using line items.

 Description (Payment For)